bhargavaganti/hashing.cs/readme.md

 # hashing.cs

 C# based data hasher.
 Outputs are expected to match that with PHP, MySQL and SQL Server.
+It provides simpler interface to access a particular hashing algorithm.

 It currently supports